SulfadiazineDrug Class: Opportunistic Infections and Coinfections

 - Store sulfadiazine tablets at room temperature, 68°F to 77°F (20°C to 25°C).

-- Safely throw away sulfadiazine that is no longer needed or expired (out of date).
+- Throw away sulfadiazine that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep sulfadiazine and all medicines out of reach of children.